 NEA’s Leadership Agenda is about the identification, development, and deployment of educator leaders who are focused on student learning, responsible for quality professional practice, and committed to the core values of the NEA.
 Too often, Leadership in the NEA context has meant preparing members to take on formal roles within the Association at the local, state, and national level.
-Outside the NEA context, Leadership has too often been defined as a narrow set of roles for teachers and other educators in school governance.
-Neither of these definitions tell the whole story of what is means to lead a student-centered Association and lead the education professions.
-The NEA has already expanded this definition of leadership and developed a range of programs and initiatives to develop educators within three frames of Next Generation Leadership:
+Outside the NEA context, Leadership has often been defined as a narrow set of roles for teachers and other educators in school governance.
+Neither of these definitions captures the entire story of what it means to lead a student-centered Association and lead the education professions.
+The NEA has expanded the old definition of leadership and developed a range of programs and initiatives to develop educators within three frames of Next Generation Leadership:

 - Instructional Leadership: Leading to improve student learning and professional practice;

 - Policy Leadership: Leading to impact education and social policy that supports quality teaching and learning;

 - Union Leadership: Leading to build the next generation of a strong, unified, and student-centered education association.

 This Next Generation Leader works collaboratively — both within and outside the Association — to co-create solutions designed to shape the future of education, improve student learning, achieve educational equity, enhance professional practice, and advance successful solutions that drive national, state and district level policies.

 To address development within these frames of education leadership, the NEA is building pipelines on two related but separate paths:

 - Association leaders who are prepared to “lead the profession” and organize members around a student-centered, professional improvement agenda.

 - Education leaders who may never have a formal role in the Association but who are leading efforts to improve professional practice and who are deeply committed to the core values of the Association and union engagement.